 - International conferences in Lyon, France (2011), The Hague, The Netherlands (2013), Salvador da Bahia, Brazil (2015), Barcelona, Spain (2017), and Hida-Takayama, Japan (2019).

 RAMICS was founded at the conference in Salvador da Bahia on 29th November 2015.
-The Association will continue to organise these biennial conferences, the next one will take place in Barcelona in 2017.
+The Association will continue to organise these biennial conferences, the next one will take place in Hida-Takayama (Japan) in 2019.

 Apart from scholars, students, scientific organisations and other members of the academic community, the Association invites practitioners too to become members; a special practitioners day at the conferences is designated to accommodate their specific knowledge exchange activities.